 The staff is exceptionally kind, and they like children.
 Simply bring someone who speaks Korean with you or point to the pictures.
 They don’t comprehend “fries,” so simply say “potato” or show them a picture of fries on your phone!

-The from this Korean fried chicken restautant is pretty huge, and it gets quite crowded on weekend nights.
-Because all of the wings serving is on enormous platter-like boards, it’s ideal to go with friends.
+The crowd at this Korean fried chicken restaurant is quite large, and it gets very crowded on weekend nights.
+All the wings are served on large, platter-like boards, so it’s ideal to go with friends.

 There are 11 distinct sauce flavors on the menu.
 A unique feature of this place is that you can choose a new flavor for every five wings you order, so even if you just ordered ten, you’d get to experience two different sauce flavors.
 The wings have a crispy surface and delicious white meat on the inside.